Vanessa Redgrave

-Early life
+Early years and education

 Vanessa Redgrave was born on 30 January 1937 in Blackheath, London, the daughter of actors Sir Michael Redgrave and Rachel Kempson.
 Laurence Olivier announced her birth to the audience at a performance of Hamlet at the Old Vic, when he said that Laertes (played by Sir Michael) had a daughter.
 Accounts say Olivier announced, "A great actress has been born this night."

 In her autobiography, Redgrave recalls the East End and Coventry Blitzes among her earliest memories.
-Following the East End Blitz, Redgrave relocated with her family to Bromyard, Herefordshire before returning to London in 1943.
+Following the East End Blitz, Redgrave relocated with her family to Bromyard, Herefordshire, before returning to London in 1943.
 She was educated at two independent schools for girls: the Alice Ottley School in Worcester, and Queen's Gate School in London, before "coming out" as a debutante.
 Her siblings Lynn Redgrave and Corin Redgrave were also actors.